cdown/chrisdown.name/_posts/2025-05-13-safer-signal-sending-with-pkill-require-handler.md

 clean up all signal senders when removing a handler, and prefer to use other kinds of IPC (like [varlink](https://varlink.org/) or similar) to signal for state changes where possible.
-All in all, `pkill -H` provides a simple but effective safeguard against one of the most common signal-related problems in production environments.
+All in all, `pkill -H` provides a simple but effective defence in depth safeguard against one of the most common signal-related problems in production environments.
 This isn't a silver bullet for all signal related issues -- signals still have many other problems as detailed in my previous article -- but for systems where signals can't be entirely avoided, this flag adds a meaningful layer of protection.

 In terms of eliminating the straggling signal senders in our production environment, we've found that a combined strategy works best: